Everything you need to know about hip replacements: A comprehensive introduction

 Risks and complications of hip replacements

-Although a hip replacement is an effective treatment option for hip joint problems such as osteoarthritis or hip fractures, the procedure carries certain risks and complications.
+Although hip replacement is an effective treatment option for hip joint problems such as osteoarthritis or hip fractures, the procedure carries certain risks and complications.
 This chapter explains in detail the most common risks and complications associated with hip replacements:

 Infections: